-Following on from blog post about the Google Panda update I thought we’d go into a bit more detail about what can be done if your site literally vanishes from Google.
-The majority of these drastic drop in positions are caused by one of Google’s algorithm changes they are almost constantly making, such as the Panda update.
-Quite often there are some other things at work but lets talk about what can be done about getting your old positions back.
+Following on from our blog post about the Google Panda update, I thought we’d go into a bit more detail about what can be done if your site literally vanishes from Google.
+Many of these drastic drops in keyword positions are caused by one of Google’s algorithm updates that are almost constantly rolling out, such as the Panda update.
+Quite often there are other factors such as technical issues and penalties that can cause the drops.
+Lets talk about what can be done about getting your old positions back.

 Top 9 problems that need to be solved when your website disappeared from google:

-Why my website disappeared from the internet?
+Why has my website disappeared from the internet?
 Good Question!

 First off, double check the drop wasn’t caused by website downtime.
 If your website is offline when the search engines spiders come to re-crawl the website you are going to see a huge drop in positions.
 Google do not want their users to find a website that is offline as that’s about the worst result possible.

-Unfortunately it’s just a matter of waiting.
-If the website is accessible again, pages from your website should start to show up again once Google re-crawls and reprocesses them.
+You can either wait for Google to crawl your website again or you can submit it via Google Search Console to get it picked up faster.
+If the website is accessible, pages from your website should start to show up again once Google re-crawls and reprocesses them.

-2. Check if your site break Google’s Quality Guidelines?
+2. Check if your site broke Google’s Quality Guidelines?